 The secret to creating a positive relationship between your cat and parrot is to gradually introduce them to one another.
 Perhaps you can place your parrot's cage in a room that's off limits to your cat.

 In the evening, bring your parrot into the living room with your cat for half an hour or so.
-In a recent post, we discussed on how to train your parrot the smart way.
 Pay close attention to the behavior of both animals, noting any signs of aggression.
 Some cats will go into the instinctual hunting mode where they view a parrot as a play toy.
 Other cats, however, are more docile and simply want to figure out what exactly the parrot is all about.

 Pet Parrots and Dogs